jonuuh-mc/NickFinder/README.md

 A LOT can be said about the patterns, I chose to use regex as the way to find nicks because there are too many different nicks to make trying to find a specific one reasonable, doing a more general search makes more sense.\
 You can just google about regex, but I'll try to explain it\
 A regex pattern is just like a math expression, there are different symbols in it that mean different things.\
-When you give a program a regex and some text, it reads through both character by character, checking if each character of the text matches up with the text.\
+When you give a program a regex and some text, it reads through both character by character, checking if each character of the text matches up with the pattern.\
 Either every character of the text matches the pattern (match), or it doesnt (no match)

 Some useful symbols in regex:\